madhumita-mondal/madhumita-mondal/README.md

 ## About me
 ## **👋 Hi, I’m Madhumita Mondal.
-I'm generally interested in Software Engineering / Data Science, Starting from Design and Ending with....hmmm, well there's no end!**
+I'm generally interested in Software Engineering / Data Science, starting from design and ending with....hmmm, well there's no end!**